josephjacobmorris/learnings/SystemDesign/Introduction.md

 * YAGNI - You Ain't Gonna Need It.
 This design principle says to features should be added only when required .
 This principle asks to take things step by step.

 ### KISS vs YAGNI
-* KISS is about keeping reducing unnecessary complexity wheread YAGNI is about cutoff unrequired features.
+* KISS is about keeping reducing unnecessary complexity whereas YAGNI is about cuting off unrequired features.